mdheller/secure-xgboost/doc/get_started.rst

 ########################
-Get Started with XGBoost
+Get Started with Secure XGBoost
 ########################

-This is a quick start tutorial showing snippets for you to quickly try out XGBoost on the demo dataset on a binary classification task.
+This is a quick start tutorial showing snippets for you to quickly try out Secure XGBoost on the demo dataset on a binary classification task.
+This sanity check ensures that setup was done properly.
+This quickstart uses encrypted versions of the :code:`agaricus.txt.train` and :code:`agaricus.txt.test` data files from :code:`demo/data/`.
+The encrypted data was generated using :code:`demo/c-api/encrypt.cc`, with a key of all zeros.

 ********************************
 Links to Other Helpful Resources
 ********************************
-- See :doc:`Installation Guide </build>` on how to install XGBoost.
+- See :doc:`Installation Guide </build>` on how to install Secure XGBoost.
 - See :doc:`Text Input Format </tutorials/input_format>` on using text format for specifying training/testing data.
 - See :doc:`Tutorials </tutorials/index>` for tips and tutorials.
 - See `Learning to use XGBoost by Examples <https://github.com/dmlc/xgboost/tree/master/demo>`_ for more code examples.